 COURSE DESCRIPTION: The course will equip students to utilize the software development tools used by industry professionals to develop, debug and design web applications; conducting both front-end and back-end development, application program interfaces (API’s), back-end data stores such as relational database management systems (RDMS) and team development strategies.

 The course will prepare students to perform the duties of a typical Full Stack Web Developer.
 A full stack web developer is a programmer with a technical skill set that allows them to perform in client side, server side/middle tier, and backend-database development environments.
 Their main tasks are to develop, design and debug software that runs in a cross-browser environment served out of a web server backed by a database server for data persistence.
 After completing the course, the student will be substantially knowledgeable in the Software Development Life Cycle (SDLC) from concept to finished product and the ability to specialize, if they choose, in anything from front-end to back-end.

 The course will teach students to be proficient in working in a full stack development environment.
 They will obtain the knowledge and skills to develop relational databases and work with data that is not stored in a relational manner.
 They will interact with their own API’s and third party API’s.
 They will also be exposed to many UI and UX (User Interface and User Experience) design concerns while building an understanding of how to gather customer and client requirements.
 They will be fluent in performing quality assurance testing and fundamental security concerns.

-The Certificate in Web Development is open to students with a high school degree or its equivalent who are highly motivated and committed to learning about coding.
+The Certificate in Web Development is open to students with, at a minimum, a high school diploma or its equivalent who are highly motivated and committed to learning about coding.
 Students must be prepared for a significant time commitment during the program, and applicants will be interviewed and then complete a screening process prior to the beginning of the program.